Pisau Cukur: Plot

-The movie is about two best friends Bella (Maya Karin) and Intan (Nur Fazura) who goes on vacation on a cruise ship.
+The movie is about two best friends Bella (Maya Karin) and Intan (Nur Fazura) who go on vacation on a cruise ship.
 During the vacation, Bella searches for a rich husband which eventually leads her to Datuk Hisham (Eizlan Yusof), while Intan becomes involved with Ari (Aaron Aziz) in a murder case of the well known Datuk Zakaria Hitam (Rahim Razali).

 Development

 A collaboration by Red Films and Primeworks Studios, the movie is written by Rafidah Abdullah (host of TV3's teen-oriented current affairs programme 3R and writer for Gol & Gincu).
-She has contributed towards a movie that is bound to create controversy among certain quarters.
+She has contributed towards a movie that is bound to create controversy in certain quarters.
 However, as the director has told the press, "People should watch and value the movie themselves because a quality movie will go beyond the superficial elements and entertain nevertheless."